Megabite-Food/ios-posts-assessment/README.md

 # ios-posts-assessment
 This is a technical assessment for iOS senior developer for Megabite Food, this project is a demo implementation requested by one of the interviewers.

-**The deadline for do it are 3 hours after attendant starting time confirmation.**
+**The deadline for do it are 3 hours after attendant starting time confirmation

 App architecture is based on DDD and one-way data flow (redux like).
 Code follows SOLID principles and should be easily testable.